Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

   - The problem of autofill operation in major web site has been improved.
 - Stability enhancement
   - Unexpected random crash while clean up sequence has been fixed.
+- App control URL bug
+  - appcontrol://  scheme is now able to launch application from encoded URL.

 ### Lightweight Web Solution